-Draw a great looking King with easy, step-by-step drawing instructions and video tutorial.
-Great for kids and beginner artists!
+Learn how to draw a great looking King with easy, step-by-step drawing instructions, and video tutorial.

 A king is a male ruler.
 Today, we often think of a king as ruling over an entire country.
 In ancient times, however, kings often ruled over tribes, cities, or districts.

 Because of their prominence, kings were often depicted in art.
 Pharaohs, for example, were the kings of ancient Egypt.
 Their images are recorded on statues and painted tombs.
 Later, kings would be depicted on canvas, coins, and postage stamps.

 Today, kings rule over about 15 sovereign kingdoms.
 There are a total of 26 monarchies in the world, affecting more than 40 countries.

 Scroll down for a downloadable PDF of this tutorial.